Michaëlla Krajicek: 2012

 Krajicek entered qualifications for the Brisbane International.
 She faced Kristina Mladenovic in the first round of the qualifying tournament.
 Mladenovic hit 20 aces during the match.
 Krajicek hit 12 aces and saved zhtrr match-points in the second set and lost eventually in three sets.
-She played doubles with Vania King and held a match-point in the super-tiebreak before falling to second seeded duo Iveta Benešová and Barbora Záhlavová-Strýcová 7–6, 4–6, [9–11].

-The following week she played at the Sydney International where she beat Brit Anne Keothavong in the first qualifying round, 2–6, 6–2, 7–5.
+She played doubles with Vania King and held a match-point in the super-tiebreak before falling to second seeded duo Iveta Benešová and Barbora Záhlavová-Strýcová.
+The following week she played at the Sydney International where she beat Brit Anne Keothavong in the first qualifying round.
 In the second round, she lost to Stefanie Vögele.
 In doubles, she played the main draw with her partner Alexandra Dulgheru.
-They faced wildcards Sofia Arvidsson and Jelena Dokic in the first round and lost 1–6, 3–6.
+They faced wildcards Sofia Arvidsson and Jelena Dokić in the first round and lost in two sets.

 At the Australian Open, Krajicek gained direct entry into the main draw for the first time since 2008.
 She played Kristina Barrois in the first round and came through with a two-sets victory after saving five setpoints in the tiebreak.
 She was set to play her second-round match against former world No. 1, Ana Ivanovic.
-However, she was suffering from nerves as the match was played on the Hisense Arena and Krajicek lost 2–6, 3–6.
+However, she was suffering from nerves as the match was played on the Hisense Arena and Krajicek lost in straight sets.

 In the last week of January, Krajicek played the Fed Cup together with fellow Dutch players Arantxa Rus, Kiki Bertens and Bibiane Schoofs.
-She failed to convert a matchpoint against Israeli Shahar Pe'er and lost in three sets.
-Also Elena Baltacha and Michelle Larcher de Brito proved too strong, Krajicek losing 3–6, 3–6 and 1–6, 2–6, respectively.
+She failed to convert a matchpoint against Shahar Pe'er and lost in three sets.
+Also Elena Baltacha and Michelle Larcher de Brito proved too strong, defeating Krajicek in two sets.
 In February and March, Krajicek made a trip along tournaments in North America.
-At her usual stop at the indoor WTA tournament of Memphis, she defeated Elena Baltacha 6–2, 6–1, firing 15 aces.
-She then played Belarusian Olga Govortsova in the second round and won 7–6, 6–3, although being down 1–4 in the first set.
+At her usual stop at the indoor WTA tournament of Memphis, she defeated Elena Baltacha, firing 15 aces.
+She then played Belarusian Olga Govortsova in the second round and won after being down 1–4 in the first set.
 She fired an additional ten aces in this match.
 In the quarterfinals, she fell just short of Marina Erakovic in a narrow match.

-Next was the WTA tournament of Acapulco, played on clay.
+At the WTA tournament of Acapulco, played on clay.
 She managed to beat Alexandra Cadanțu and Alberta Brianti, both in three sets.
-She lost 0–6, 2–6 to top seed Roberta Vinci in the quarterfinals.
+She lost to top seed Roberta Vinci in the quarterfinals.
 This was the first time since 1996 that a Dutch woman reached back to back quarterfinals in WTA tournaments.
 In 1996, Brenda Schultz-McCarthy reached the quarterfinals for four consecutive weeks.